message/iata/NO.md

 - a digital COVID-19 recovery certificate issued at most 6 months before arrival.
 The certificate must be:
 - an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
-- a COVID-19 certificate with a QR code issued in Albania, Faroe Isl., Israel, Morocco, North Macedonia (Rep.), Panama, San Marino, Turkey, Ukraine, United Kingdom or Vatican City (Holy See).
+- a COVID-19 certificate with a QR code issued in Albania, Armenia, Faroe Isl., Israel, Morocco, North Macedonia (Rep.), Panama, San Marino, Turkey, Ukraine, United Kingdom or Vatican City (Holy See).
 Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) and Sinovac.
 3. Passengers are subject to:
 - a COVID-19 antigen test and a PCR test upon arrival; or